 Following a careful selection process, Bok Tower Gardens chose the landscape architecture firm of Nelson Byrd Woltz, based in Charlottesville, Virginia, and some other Garden Paving services to create the designs for the new garden spaces.
 The firm’s owner and principal, Thomas Woltz, was named the Design Innovator of 2013 by Wall Street Journal Magazine and is known for his holistic design approach and working knowledge of Olmsted landscapes, like that of the Gardens.

 Asphalt driveways can develop potholes and cracks over time, with most of the damage coming from being exposed to the elements.
 Repairing your own asphalt paving can be a quick and affordable way to get your driveway back to like-new condition.
 The process is fairly simple and can be completed in just a weekend for basic repairs.
+As for lawn maintenance, they are using an industrial sweepers for lawns to remove any fallen leaves or grass clippings in no time to maintain the cleanliness.

 A driveway can really add to the value of your home, not to mention provide you with a place to park your car.
 There are several different materials that can be used to build a driveway so you are going to need to be able to determine which is best for your needs.
 One of the factors that you will have to consider is cost.
 Therefore you are going to want to know how to estimate the cost of an asphalt driveway.
 You can check Jackson Asphalt home page for the Bitumen Driveways Perth.